 - Vitamins and supplements: used when there is a deficiency or relative deficiency that isn’t being met by diet and can include common vitamins such as C and minerals such as calcium.
 Supplements can support the organs and body tissues, aid detoxification and give energy to assist the healing process.

 - Herbal medicine: medicine made from whole plants or parts thereof and can be tablet or capsule, liquid or topical.
 Today’s pharmaceuticals evolved from herbal medicine, but while they took the active ingredient they ignored the nutrients and complementary ingredients which are contained in herbal products.
-For example, the digestive wonder herb Slippery Elm used in Digestion Plus from Verde Pet Health is very safe and nontoxic for pets.
+For example, the digestive wonder herb Slippery Elm is very safe and nontoxic for pets.

 - Homeopathics: based on very specific ingredients to work on the deepest causes of illness as well as the symptoms.
 Homeopathy does not mask or suppress symptoms but causes a reaction in the body to return natural balance and help the body to work with its own defense mechanisms.
 For example, Arnica has been used for centuries to help alleviate bruising and swelling and is ingredient found in several of HomeoPet’s products, including HomeoPet’s Healing Cream, Joint Stress, Equio Musculo Skeletal, and Feline UTI+.